-- In fall 2012, eight students received National Merit honors.
+- In fall 2013, seven students received National Merit honors.

 - Thirty-nine students received honors in the 2014 Boston Globe Scholastic Art Awards competition, including eight Gold Keys, 15 Silver Keys and 16 Honorable Mentions.
-At the 2013 SISAL art competition Rivers students received 21 awards, including five first-place prizes, three second-place prizes, four third-place prizes, and nine honorable mentions.
-One student also received a Best in Show award for her ceramics.
+Savannah Knisley '14 went on to win a National Gold Medal.
+At the 2014 SISAL art competition Rivers students received eight awards, including three first-place prizes, one second-place prize, two third-place prizes, and two honorable mentions.

-- Eight Rivers students have been invited to perform at the 2014 Junior Districts and All-State Festival in March.
+- Eight Rivers students performed at the 2014 Junior Districts and All-State Festival in March.